CamDavidsonPilon/SMS_Terminal/README.md

 Install SL4A and the Python package.

+In the script that initalizes your SMSTerminal object, smsReciever.py, specify a *root word* and a *password*.
+The root word, *root* in my example above, keeps just anyone from running commands.
+It can shared with friends as you wish.
+If things get unruley, just change the root word.

+The password is for more sensitive commands, like returning all unread msgs.

 SMSTerminal.py contains some default commands like the ones above, and you can create your own.
 The main structure should look like:

     def _x(self, [optinal args], [optinal defaults] )